GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/shared-vpc/README.md

   The cnrm-system service account, which must have:
   - `roles/resourcemanager.projectCreator` in the target organization if service and host projects do not yet exist, or the `owner` role in the projects if they already exist.
-  - `roles/compute.xpnAdmin` and `roles/billing.user` in the target organization
+  - `roles/compute.xpnAdmin` in the target organization
+  - `roles/billing.user` in the target billing account
-  - Billing and Resource Manager APIs enabled in its associated project
+  - Cloud Billing and Cloud Resource Manager APIs enabled in the project managed by Config Connector

 ## Usage
   Set the ID for billing account, host project, service project, and organization: